icon

 Introduction to Liposuction

-Liposuction is a cosmetic procedure that removes excess fat deposits to reshape the body.
+Undergoing liposuction surgery in Singapore is a popular cosmetic procedure that removes excess fat deposits to reshape the body.
 The recovery timeline varies based on factors such as the extent of the procedure and personal health.
 This blog covers the stages of recovery phases, from the early post-surgery recovery period to long-term recovery and maintenance.
 Understanding each stage of recovery can help patients prepare and achieve promising results.

 First 24 to 48 Hours After the Surgery